dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 Note that the first four samples are the valid configurations of the AND gate and have lower energy than the second four, which represent invalid configurations.

-Ocean's `dwave-system <http://dwave-system.readthedocs.io/en/latest/>`_ tool provides a DWaveSampler() that enables incorporation of the D-Wave system as a sampler.
-The D-Wave system is a structured sampler: it only solves problems that map to a specific graph, the :term:`Chimera` graph.
-The tool's EmbeddingComposite() handles the mapping, termed :term:`minor-embedding`, from the problem's variables (x1, x2, y1) to particular qubits.
+Ocean's `dwave-system <http://dwave-system.readthedocs.io/en/latest/>`_ tool enables you to use a D-Wave system as a sampler.
+In addition to *DWaveSampler()*, the tool provides a *EmbeddingComposite()* composite that maps unstructured problems to the graph structure of the selected sampler, a process known as :term:`minor-embedding`; in our case, the problem's variables (x1, x2, y1) to particular qubits on a QPU.

 Because of the sampler's probabilistic nature, you typically request multiple samples for a problem; this example sets `num_reads` to 1000.